cmeeren/Facil/README.md

 * Can also [generate simple per-table CRUD scripts](#can-facil-generate-sql-scripts)
 * Good API ergonomics – succinct and discoverable fluent-style syntax, no boilerplate
 * Supports SQL Server 2012 and up
-* Built for the future, compatible with .NET 6.0 and later
+* Targets .NET Standard 2.0
 * Thoroughly tested
 * Built for speed – inner async read loops written in C# using its native `async`/`await`; allows you to read directly to your chosen DTO records to minimize allocations for heavy queries